3.3 Explore local options for sustainable biosolids disposal given changing market conditions

 Key Message: Biosolids are transported from wastewater treatment facilities to processing and disposal locations around the state, making them a statewide issue.
-Changes to current regulations will improve water quality protection and establish criteria for assessing the suitability of land-spreading sites.
-Additional research and monitoring is needed to evaluate runoff from biosolids and to address unregulated chemical contaminants.
+FDEP’s 2021 updates to biosolids regulations will improve water quality protection and establish stricter criteria for assessing the suitability of land-spreading sites.
+However, local governments should closely follow possible changes in market conditions due to stricter disposal rules and emerging concerns around unregulated chemical contaminants.

 Importance

-Better nutrient management of biosolids applied to land is needed to minimize nutrient pollution of water bodies.
-An overall evaluation suggests that land spreading of biosolids has contributed to excess nutrients (particularly phosphorus) in watersheds that will continue to impair water quality for years (see Chapter 3.1).
-Additional concerns relate to bioaccumulation in the food chain of unregulated toxins that remain in biosolids even after Class AA processing, including industrial and household chemicals and pharmaceuticals (see Chapter 3.2).
-Because biosolids are transported from wastewater treatment facilities to processing and disposal locations around the state, management of biosolids disposal is a state-wide issue.
+Better nutrient management of land-applied biosolids is critical to minimizing nutrient pollution of water bodies.
+Land spreading of biosolids has contributed to excess nutrients, particularly phosphorus, in watersheds, impairing water quality for years to come (see Chapter 3.1).
+Additional concerns involve bioaccumulation of unregulated toxins remaining in biosolids even after Class AA processing, including industrial chemicals, household products, and pharmaceuticals (see Chapter 3.2).
+Because biosolids are transported across the state, effective management of their disposal is both a local and statewide concern.

 Land spreading of Class B biosolids.
 Source: City of Geneva